petroemil/Rx.Book/Draft.md

 These operators let you go through each event of a stream, holding some accumulator object and letting you modify it for each event.

 For example for a numerical stream you can choose to collect all elements into a list.
 In this case a list is the accumulator and you just add the new numbers to it as they appear in the stream.
-Or you can do something more useful and do min or max selection (though you have explicit operators for that), or add up all the numbers.
+Or you can do something more useful and do min or max selection, or sum all the numbers (though you have explicit operators for all of that).

 The difference between the `Scan()` and `Aggregate()` operators is similar to the difference between the `Window()` and `Buffer()` in a way that `Scan()` is kind of a real time operator that emits all the subsequent results of the aggregation as new events appear in the source stream, while the `Aggregate()` will only emit the final result of the aggregation right after the original stream completes.